nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

 > See the [Cafe example](/examples/cafe-example) for a basic example.

-The upgrade methods in the next sections will change upstream servers in NGINX, and cover:
+The upgrade methods in the next sections cover:

 - Rolling Deployment Upgrades
 - Blue-green Deployments
-- Canary Celeases
+- Canary Releases

 ## Rolling Deployment Upgrade